Regensburg: Early history

 The first settlements in the Regensburg area date from the Stone Age.
 The oldest Celtic name given to a settlement near Regensburg was Radasbona, a site where a Roman fort was built around AD 90.
 In 179, a major new Roman fort, called Castra Regina ("fortress by the river Regen"), was built for Legio III Italica during the reign of Emperor Marcus Aurelius.
-It was an important camp at the most northerly point of the Danube; it corresponds to what is today the core of Regensburg's Old City or Altstadt east of the Obere and Untere Bachgasse and west of the Schwanenplatz.
-It is believed that as early as the late Roman period the city was the seat of a bishop.
+It was an essential camp at the most northerly point of the Danube; it corresponds to what is today the core of Regensburg's Old City or Altstadt east of the Obere and Untere Bachgasse and west of the Schwanenplatz.
+It is believed that as early as the late Roman period, the city was the seat of a bishop.

-From the early 6th century, Regensburg was the seat of a ruling family known as the Agilolfings.
+From the early 6th century, Regensburg was the seat of the ruling family, the Agilolfings.
 From about 530 to the first half of the 13th century, it was the capital of Bavaria.
 The bishopric established by the Romans was re-established by St Boniface as the Bishopric of Regensburg in 739.
 In the late 8th century, Regensburg remained an important city during the reign of Charlemagne.
 In 792, Regensburg hosted the ecclesiastical section of Charlemagne's General Assembly, the bishops in council who condemned the heresy of the nontrinitarian adoptionism doctrine taught by their Spanish counterparts, Elipandus of Toledo and Felix of Urgell.
 After the partition of the Carolingian Empire in 843, the city became the seat of the Eastern Frankish ruler, Louis the German.
 Two years later, 14 Bohemian princes came to Regensburg to receive baptism there.
 This was the starting point of the Christianization of the Czechs, and the diocese of Regensburg became the mother diocese of that of Prague.
 These events had a wide impact on the cultural history of the Czech lands, as they were consequently part of the Roman Catholic and not the Slavic-Orthodox world.
-On 8 December 899 Arnulf of Carinthia, a descendant of Charlemagne, died at Regensburg.
+On 8 December 899, Arnulf of Carinthia, a descendant of Charlemagne, died at Regensburg.

 By the High Middle Ages in the year 1000, the population increased to 40,000 from 23,000 inhabitants in 800.
-In 1096, on the way to the First Crusade, Peter the Hermit led a mob of crusaders who attempted to force the mass conversion of Jews in Regensburg, they then killed all those who resisted.
+In 1096, on the way to the First Crusade, Gottschalk (a local priest) led a mob of crusaders who attempted to force the mass conversion of Jews in Regensburg.
+They then killed all those who resisted.
 Between 1135 and 1146, the Stone Bridge across the Danube was built at Regensburg.
-This bridge opened major international trade routes between northern Europe and Venice, and this began Regensburg's golden age as a residence of wealthy trading families.
+This bridge opened major international trade routes between northern Europe and Venice, thereby beginning Regensburg's golden age as a residence of wealthy trading families.
 Regensburg became the cultural centre of southern Germany and was celebrated for its gold work and fabrics.